code-gmc/code-gmc/README.md

 ## About
 <img src="https://github.com/code-gmc/code-gmc/blob/main/ProfileWill.jpg?raw=true"
-     alt="Will, The Code Monkey"
+     alt="Will •	Servant.
+Builder.
+Teacher"
      width="200"
      align="left"
      style="margin-right: 20px; border-radius: 10px;">

-Hi, I'm **William** — a retired Project Manager, church technology volunteer, writer, and lifelong student of practical ministry.
+Hi, I'm **William** — a retired IT Project Manager, church technology volunteer, writer, and lifelong student of practical ministry.
 This organization isn't about creating the biggest church software platform.
 It's about helping the small and medium-sized churches that faithfully serve their communities every single week.

 If something here helps your church, then it has already fulfilled its purpose.